contao/docs/docs/manual/layout/templates/twig/manage.en.md

 More information can be found [here](https://github.com/contao/contao/blob/5.x/UPGRADE.md#content-elements).
 {{% /notice %}}

 ## Create Template

 {{< tabs groupId="creation" >}}

 {{% tab name="Ab Contao 4.13" %}}

-Ready-made Twig Temlates are not available in this version and cannot be created via the backend.
-You have to create a file manually in the `templates` directory, e.g. `ce_text.html.twig`.
-This Twig template will then be displayed in the backend (could be copied and renamed here) and is then available for selection in the respective content element.
+You can now use Twig templates to overwrite or extend PHP templates.
+Keep the file name like before, but adjust the file extension.

-It is possible to extend existing PHP-template from within Twig templates.
-For example, create a `fe_page.html.twig` in your template directory.
-In this example, a heading is added above the main section and everything else stays the same:
+For example, create a `fe_page.html.twig` in your `template` directory and add another heading above the main section:

 ```twig
 {# /templates/fe_page.html.twig #}